Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-webapp/README.md

 5. Access `Graph Client` link: access token for `Microsoft Graph` will be acquired, and the content of customized **OAuth2AuthorizedClient** instance for `Microsoft Graph` resource will be displayed.
 6. Access `Office Client` link: access token for `Office 365 Management APIs` will be acquired, the content of customized **OAuth2AuthorizedClient** instance for `Office 365 Management APIs` resource will be displayed.
 7. Access `Arm Client` link: page will be redirected to Consent page for on-demand authorization of `user_impersonation` permission in `Azure Service Management` resource.
 Clicking on `Consent`, access token for `Azure Service Management` will be acquired, the content of customized **OAuth2AuthorizedClient** instance for `Azure Service Management` resource will be displayed.
+8. Access `Obo Client` link: access token for `webapiA` will be acquired, the success or failure of accessing `webapiA` will be displayed.

 ## Troubleshooting
 ### If registered application is multi-tenanted, how to run this sample?